anthony-murphy/FluidFramework-1/packages/dds/schema/docs/notes.md

 ## Open Issues

-### Nested Object Field Updates Concatenate Instead of Replace [BUG]
+### Nested Object Field Updates - Strange Multi-Client Behavior [BUG]

-**Problem:** When updating a nested object field from a second client, values get concatenated instead of replaced.
+**Problem:** When updating a nested object field from a second client, the result is a bizarre character-level interleaving instead of the expected last-write-wins behavior.

 **Reproduction (from local-server-tests/schematizedMap.spec.ts):**
 ```typescript